wanghm92/OpenNMT-tf/README.md

 # OpenNMT-tf

-OpenNMT-tf is a general purpose sequence modeling tool in TensorFlow with production in mind.
+OpenNMT-tf is a general purpose sequence learning toolkit using TensorFlow.
 While neural machine translation is the main target task, it has been designed to more generally support:

 * sequence to sequence mapping
 * sequence tagging
 * sequence classification

+The project is production-oriented and comes with [stability guarantees](CHANGELOG.md).

 ## Key features